/

 These capabilities will spread.
 If Anthropic built it, others will too.
 The controlled release buys time, but it doesn’t change where this is going.

-We’re heading toward a world where AI discovers vulnerabilities at machine speed, continuously, across every piece of software in existence.
+We’re heading toward a world where vulnerability discovery happens at machine speed, continuously, across every piece of software in existence.

 What does this mean for CISOs, IT directors, and security teams?

-Imagine getting a notification on a Tuesday morning: 40 new critical CVEs just dropped for software running in your environment.
+It’s helpful to think about this from the perspective of a person who gets a notification on a Tuesday morning that 40 new critical CVEs have dropped for software running in their environment.

 Patching was already impossible at scale.
 Now, it's a fantasy.

-An average enterprise takes 60‒150 days to remediate a critical vulnerability.
-When Mythos-class AI models are generating hundreds of critical CVEs per week across the software stack, that math doesn't just break.
-It becomes absurd.
+An average enterprise takes 60-150 days to remediate a critical vulnerability.
+When Mythos-class AI models are generating hundreds of critical CVEs per week across the software stack, that math doesn't just break but becomes absurd.

 Your vulnerability management program just became a triage exercise